Use of Scientific Plant Names for Herbal Products: best practice, safety and labelling

 Who is the workshop designed for?

-The workshop is aimed at companies, health professionals and academics who use, manufacture, retail or prescribe herbal drugs and food supplements derived from plants.
+The workshop is aimed at companies, health professionals and academics who use, manufacture, research, retail or prescribe herbal drugs and food supplements derived from plants.

 How is the workshop taught?